Jason Licht

 Jason Licht (/ˈlaɪt/; born February 13, 1971) is an American professional football executive who is the general manager of the Tampa Bay Buccaneers of the National Football League (NFL), a position he has held since 2014.
-Before joining the Bucs in 2014, Licht worked for the NFL's Miami Dolphins, Carolina Panthers, New England Patriots, Philadelphia Eagles and Arizona Cardinals.
-In his 26-year executive career, Licht has appeared in 5 Super Bowls, winning 2 of them with the Patriots in 2002 and Buccaneers in 2021, both led by Tom Brady.
-His other appearances were in 2005 with the Eagles, 2009 with the Cardinals, and 2012 with the Patriots.
+Before joining the Buccaneers in 2014, Licht worked for the NFL's Miami Dolphins, Carolina Panthers, New England Patriots, Philadelphia Eagles and Arizona Cardinals.
+In his 26-year executive career, Licht has appeared in five Super Bowls, winning two of them with the Patriots in 2002 and Buccaneers in 2021, both led by Tom Brady.
+Licht's other appearances were in 2005 with the Eagles, 2009 with the Cardinals, and 2012 with the Patriots.

 Early life

 Licht was raised in Yuma, Colorado.
 He played linebacker for the University of Nebraska–Lincoln football team as a freshman in 1989 and offensive guard in 1991 before transferring to Nebraska Wesleyan University, where he played defensive tackle from 1992 to 1993.
 An all-conference defensive tackle at Nebraska-Wesleyan, Licht earned a bachelor's degree in Biology/Pre-Med.
-In the summer he worked as a bartender at The Brass Rail.
+In the summer, he worked as a bartender at The Brass Rail.

 Career

 Front office assistant

 In 1995, Licht was hired by then-Miami Dolphins scout Tom Heckert as a scouting assistant before serving as the Dolphins' offensive assistant/quality control coach in 1996.
-He then spent the 1997 season working for the college scouting agency National Football Scouting and the 1998 season in the Carolina Panthers' scouting department.
+Licht then spent the 1997 season working for the college scouting agency National Football Scouting and the 1998 season in the Carolina Panthers' scouting department.
 From 1999 through 2000, Licht served as a college scout for the Patriots before being promoted to national scout for the 2001 season.
 He then was promoted to assistant director of player personnel in 2002, a position he held for one season before re-joining Heckert, then the Philadelphia Eagles' vice president of player personnel, in 2003 as the Eagles' assistant director of player personnel.

 Upon Heckert's promotion to general manager in 2006, Licht was elevated to vice president of player personnel, but was fired by the team in May 2008.
-In June 2008, Licht was hired by the Arizona Cardinals as a personnel executive.
-He left the Cardinals and returned to the Patriots as their director of pro personnel in February 2009.
+In June 2008, he was hired by the Arizona Cardinals as a personnel executive.
+Licht left the Cardinals and returned to the Patriots as their director of pro personnel in February 2009.

 In 2012, Chicago Bears general manager Jerry Angelo was fired by the team.
 During the team's hunt, Licht was among the candidates for the general manager job, and he and Phil Emery were the two finalists.
 The Bears hired Emery, and Licht returned to Arizona as the Cardinals' director of player personnel beginning in 2012 and was promoted to vice president of player personnel in January 2013.